🌐 How to Build a Static Website with Hugo in Under Ten Minutes: A Step-by-Step Guide

 Notes

-• I prefer using the yml configs because it gets automatically linted within VS Code.
+ymlconfigs because it gets automatically linted within VS Code. - Using

 # Jump into directory